10 new series to marathon this weekend

 | SHANTARAM | APPLE TV+

-The ambitious production is written by Eric Warren Singer (“American Hustle”), directed by filmmaker Justin Kurzel (“Assassin’s Creed”) and also features writer-producer Steve Lightfoot (“The Punisher”) as showrunner.
+The ambitious production is scripted by Eric Warren Singer (“American Hustle”), directed by filmmaker Justin Kurzel (“Assassin’s Creed”) and also features writer-producer Steve Lightfoot (“The Punisher”) as showrunner.

 | THE CRAZY BOY | NETFLIX